Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

-\begin{theorem} For every $k\in\NN_0$ and and family of compact sets $K_n\subseteq\RR^n$, $n\in\mathbb{N}$, there is an algorithm for checking satisfiability of function-algebraic formulas that terminates for every input formula that is semantically robustly satisfiable wrt. the metric $d^=\times d_K^k$. \end{theorem}
+Now we can apply this to characterize termination of Algorithm~\ref{alg:check}.
+The algorithm handles scalar variables directly, using a decision procedure for real-closed fields, and hence we need to ensure robustness only wrt. function variables.
+This amounts to measuring distance on scalar variables using the discrete metric~$d^=$.
+Hence we get\Comment{use term ``quasi-decidable''?}:

-\begin{proof} Assume a semantically robustly satisfiable function-algebraic formula $\phi$.
-Since by Lemma~\ref{lem:dense}, the set of variable assignments assigning real values to scalar variables and polynomials with rational coefficients to function variables is dense in the metric space $(\VarAss,d^=\times d_K^k)$, by Lemma~\ref{lem:robust}, there is an assignment $\alpha\in\VarAss$ that assigns polynomials with rational coefficients to function variables and that satisfies $\phi$.
-The restriction of $\alpha$ to a polynomial assignment $\alpha_{\pi}$ satisfies $\overline{\exists}_{\mathcal{R}} \phi$.
+\begin{theorem} For every $k\in\NN_0$ and family of compact sets $K_n\subseteq\RR^n$, $n\in\mathbb{N}$, Algorithm~\ref{alg:check} terminates for every input formula that is semantically robustly satisfiable wrt. the metric $d^=\times d_K^k$, proving satisfiability of the input formula. \end{theorem}

-Due to Theorem~\ref{thm:instantiation} we can algorithmically check whether for a given polynomial assignment~$\pi$, $\pi\models\overline{\exists}_{\mathcal{R}} \phi$.
-Moreover, the set of polynomial assignments is recursively enumerable\Comment{see also the notion of a separable metric/topological space}.
-Hence, an algorithm that enumerates its elements, checking for each element $\pi$ whether $\Pi_\pi(\phi)$ is satisfiable in the theory of real closed fields, will eventually find $\alpha_\pi$, and hence terminate proving that $\phi$ is satisfiable. \Qed \end{proof}
+\begin{proof} Assume a semantically robustly satisfiable function-algebraic formula $\phi$ with function variables from a finite set~$V$.
+Since by Lemma~\ref{lem:dense}, the set of variable assignments assigning real values to scalar variables and polynomials with rational coefficients to function variables is dense in the metric space $(\VarAss,d^=\times d_K^k)$, by Lemma~\ref{lem:robust}, there is an assignment $\alpha\in\VarAss$ that assigns polynomials with rational coefficients to function variables and that satisfies the formula~$\phi$, and hence also $\alpha\models\overline{\exists}_{\mathcal{R}}\phi$.
+Let $\alpha^\pi$ be the polynomial assignment that is the result of restricting $\alpha$ to $V$.
+Then, due to Property~\ref{prop:instantiation}, $\Pi_{\alpha^\pi}(\phi)$ is satisfiable.
+Moreover, since the sequence $\pi_0^V, \pi_1^V,\dots$ enumerates the polynomial assignments on $V$, there is an $i$ such that $\pi_i^V=\alpha^\pi$, which ensures that Algorithm~\ref{alg:check} terminates. \Qed \end{proof}

 Note however, that we do not know how to check a given formula for robustness.
 Hence, for a given formula we do not know a-priori whether the enumeration algorithm from the proof of Theorem~\ref{thm:quasi_dec} will terminate.
 We just know that it will terminate \emph{under the assumption} that the formula is robust.
+Note moreover, that we use the domain of interest $K_n$ only for characterizing the behavior of Algorithm~\ref{alg:check}, but \emph{not} for actual computation.
+Hence, we also do not need any restriction on the computability of $K_n$.